lingduoduo/CheatSheet/DE Golden Path/DE Golden Path - Part 2.md

 **Access control**

-To get access to the data that you need for this Golden Path tutorial, join the group [scio-users](https://groups.google.com/a/spotify.com/forum/#!forum/scio-users) which will give you access to **scio-playground**.
-(Note, however, to access most other Spotify datasets, you will have to follow the access control procedure in [Silver Path: Data Access Control Instructions](https://docs.google.com/document/d/1R496L_8mSJf2LRJLFsnLxCwt_XIe51lHSpUfTRxaMV4/edit#).)
+To get access to the data that you need for this Golden Path tutorial, join the group [scio-users], which will give you access to **scio-playground**.
+(Note, however, to access most other Spotify datasets, you will have to follow the access control procedure in [Silver Path: Data Access Control Instructions].)

 **Troubleshooting** If the end result is not a success:

-- Make sure you are a member of [scio-users](https://groups.google.com/a/spotify.com/forum/#!forum/scio-users).
+- Make sure you are a member of [scio-users].
 - Get logged in: run `gcloud auth application-default login`.
 - If you haven’t done so when running the pipeline, set the GCP project: run `gcloud config set project scio-playground`.
 - Make sure that the `GOOGLE_APPLICATION_CREDENTIALS` environment variable isn’t set.